vikobaldigi/Behind-the-Scores/README.md

 # NYC-Regents-Disparities

-This project analyzes disparities in New York City public high school Regents exam outcomes across various demographics, including race, gender, and geography.
-By examining standardized testing data alongside school staffing, class sizes, and demographic information, the project aims to uncover systemic inequities and inform policy decisions.
+This project analyzes disparities in New York City public high school Regents exam outcomes using a multi-level model across key demographics, including race, gender, and geographic location.
+By integrating standardized testing data with information on school staffing, class sizes, and student demographics, the project aims to uncover systemic inequities and inform data-driven policy decisions.

 ---